Robjack19/basicAntiVirus/BasicAntiVirus/README.txt

 03/15/2023

 Description:
-Basic anti-virus that scans 'Downloads' directory and generates SHA256 hash which it checks using VirusTotal API.
+Basic anti-virus/malware scanner that scans 'Downloads' directory and generates SHA256 hash which it checks using VirusTotal API.

 LangaugesUsed:
 Windows batch scripts